Last updated: May 26, 2026

 How to Use Speed Figures in Practice

 Look at a horse’s last three speed figures as a trend, not as individual data points.
 A horse with figures of 72-78-83 is improving — each race it has run faster than the last.
-A horse with figures of 88-82-79 is declining — something is going wrong, whether it’s age, a physical issue, or the horse being moved up in class beyond its ability.
+A horse with figures of 88-82-79 is declining.
 A horse with figures of 80-79-81 is consistent — running roughly the same race every time.

-- Single big figure (72-74-91): Career best — is it repeatable?
-Check conditions of the big race carefully
+- Single big figure (72-74-91): Career best — check whether conditions were unusual before assuming it repeats

 Reading Pace Fractions